marlt/MA_Methods/README.md

 ```
 <path-to-script>/seq_depth.py <samtools_depth_output.tsv>
 ```
+The output file is named extending the basename of the input file with "_coverage.tsv".

 Third, the contigs had been BLASTed on viral NCBI genome sequences, using the ``BLAST.sh``.
 For information on the previously build blastdb consider ``makeblastdb.txt``.
 The script can be executed like this: